Recording events

 View

-You can use this event type when you want to record when a customer opens a web page or when a customer scrolls to an element in a web page.
+You can use this event type when you want to record when a visitor opens a web page or when a visitor scrolls to an element in a web page.

 If you want to record a view event for a content item embedded in a page, you can send the event using the following javascript function: